25th August 2023 | Words by Matt Jones @ WildBounds HQ

 Food & Drink A country pub near Abergavenny, on the edges of the Brecon Beacons, the Hunters Moon Inn serves home-cooked food using locally sourced ingredients, including meat from farms nearby, but its ale is what draws most travellers.
 A member of CAMRA and in the Good Beer Guide, the Inn offers a wide variety of beers, all poured to perfection.

 Extras A self-guided expedition from Chepstow to Knighton provided by Sherpa Expeditions, this route covers the southern half of Offa’s Dyke and includes nightly accommodation, breakfast each day and luggage transfers over a week of hiking.

 The path begins in St Bees, Cumbria and charges straight into its most testing terrain, the Lake District.
 There are a few variations for the route, particularly through the mountains, but all are listed in Alfred Wainwright’s guidebook and other editions that have since been published.
 From the Lakes, the path continues east-to-south-east, carving through the Yorkshire Dales and across the centre of the North York Moors until its completion at Robin Hood Bay, north of Scarborough.
-Thanks to the often difficult terrain, the Wainwright is not a trail for inexperienced hikers - if the weather turns, as it often can across these three National Parks, the going can become difficult quite quickly.
-On a fair weather day, however, this coast-to-coast trail promises some astounding views across the North.
+Thanks to the often difficult terrain, the Wainwright is not a trail for inexperienced hikers –if the weather turns, as it often can across these three National Parks, the going can become difficult quite quickly.
+On a fair weather day, however, this coast-to-coast trail promises some astounding views of Northern England.

 Accommodation The Howgills are a range of fells midway between the Lake District and the Yorkshire Dales, and so also a perfect opportunity to rest up between two challenging National Parks.
 Bents Camping Barn is an old shepherd’s cottage from the 1600s with 14 beds available, from £11 per person.